Julian Casablancas calls The Smile’s Primavera set the “best show I’ve seen in years”

 Julian Casablancas has called The Smile’s set at this year’s Primavera Sound the “best show I’ve seen in years”.

-Radiohead and The Strokes were both performing last night (June 10) as part of the Barcelona festival’s second weekend.
+The Radiohead side project and The Strokes were both performing last night (June 10) as part of the Barcelona festival’s second weekend.

 Casablancas shared a short video of The Smile – comprised of Radiohead’s Thom Yorke and Jonny Greenwood, and Sons Of Kemet’s Tom Skinner – playing on his Instagram page.
 “Had my fucking mind blown yesterday, best show i’ve seen in YEARS ……The Smile (Thom Yorke / Johnny Greenwood) – shiiiiiiit that was good,” he captioned the post.